Day 1 of U.S.-China trade talks ends with hopes for limited deal

 The discussions were not expected to address the most contentious issues in the talks, leaving them for a possible future negotiations.

-Brilliant, the U.S. Chamber official, said that the intellectual property issues being discussed were largely “20th century IP protections” involving copyright and trademark infringement, not those to protect data flows, computer source code and commercial data.
+Brilliant, the U.S. Chamber of Commerce official, said the intellectual property issues being discussed were largely “20th century IP protections” involving copyright and trademark infringement, not those to protect data flows, computer source code and commercial data.

 A currency agreement would likely follow one that was largely agreed in February by Washington and Beijing that would parallel China’s prior G20 pledges to avoid currency manipulation to gain a trade advantage, said Craig Allen, president of the U.S.-China Business Council.